What the Mariners do (or don’t do) at the trade deadline will set the tone for the rest of the season

-While the Mariners’ success thus far into the 2021 season was unexpected to everyone but to those in their clubhouse, they now must find a way to sustain it in the “second half.”
+While the Mariners’ success thus far in the 2021 season was unexpected to everyone but to those in their clubhouse, they now must find a way to sustain it in the “second half.”

 It means overcoming the same roster holes and inadequacies that have lingered from the start, the injury issues to the starting rotation, the baseball metrics saying that a regression to their win-loss record is coming and their own inexperience of playing in this situation.

-That record is also good enough to be 3 ½ games out of the second wild card spot, which is currently held by the A’s and 5 ½ games behind the Rays (55-37), who hold the first wild card spot.
-The Mariners are a game ahead of the Blue Jays (45-42), Yankees (46-43) and Indians (45-42), who are all 4 ½ games back of the A’s while the Angels (45-44) are 5 ½ games back.
+That record also is good enough to be 3½ games out of the second wild card spot, which is currently held by the A’s and 5½ games behind the Rays (55-37), who hold the first wild card spot.
+The Mariners are a game ahead of the Blue Jays (45-42), Yankees (46-43) and Indians (45-42), who are all 4½ games back of the A’s while the Angels (45-44) are 5½ games back.

-“We’re playing good baseball and we continue to get better,” manager Scott Servais said the day before the All-Star break.
+“We’re playing good baseball, and we continue to get better,” manager Scott Servais said the day before the All-Star break.
 “And that’s what excites me because I think we’ve got room for growth yet with this club as these guys get more experienced.
 Now we need to stay healthy.”

 Servais didn’t speak to such concepts as snapping a postseason drought that dates back to 2001.
-He has maintained this team is capable of playing meaningful games in September though that definition of meaningful can be relative to the situation.
+He has maintained this team is capable of playing meaningful games in September though the definition of meaningful can be relative to the situation.

 The players aren’t quite as cautious.

-“Nobody expected us to even win (this) many games so we were feeling really good,” said shortstop J.P.
-Crawford.
+“Nobody expected us to even win (this) many games so we were feeling really good,” shortstop J.P.
+Crawford said.
 “Nobody is really messing with us right now.
-We’re on a roll and we don’t hear the outside noise.
+We’re on a roll, and we don’t hear the outside noise.
 We stick to our group.
 We come in here each day putting in the work before the game and getting after it when the game starts.”

 With the reports that Hector Santiago’s 10-game suspension has been upheld after his appeal hearing, the Mariners will be at a disadvantage for their first 10 games back.
 Not only will they not have the versatile Santiago, who could’ve filled the open spot in the starting rotation due to Justus Sheffield’s arm and oblique injuries, but they won’t be allowed to fill his roster spot due to MLB’s more stringent penalties.

 Having 25 players on the active roster instead of 26 is less than ideal for Seattle considering they already needed to tweak the roster before the series opener in Anaheim.
 General manager Jerry Dipoto confirmed that outfielder Jarred Kelenic will be recalled from Class AAA Tacoma.
 To make room for him, one of the 10 relievers on the roster would have to be removed.
 Since Santiago is suspended, that leaves eight relievers for Seattle in the bullpen.
-With no realistic option in Tacoma to take Sheffield’s spot, the Mariners may try to piece together a bullpen start when his turn in the rotation comes around on July 21 vs. the Rockies at Coors Field.
+With no realistic option in Tacoma to take Sheffield’s spot, the Mariners may try to piece together a bullpen start when his turn in the rotation comes around July 21 vs. the Rockies at Coors Field.

 “We don’t have a natural solution to that right now,” Dipoto said.
-“It’s going to be some combination of the bullpen, guys from Triple-A who get an opportunity and as we continue to knock on doors around the league, whatever we’re able to do to find a little bit of help because it is something we want to tap into.”
+“It’s going to be some combination of the bullpen, guys from Triple-A who get an opportunity and, as we continue to knock on doors around the league, whatever we’re able to do to find a little bit of help because it is something we want to tap into.”

 MLB sources have said that the Mariners have been contacting teams looking for passable starting pitching help in return for cash considerations.
 Most of those type of pitchers have some level of MLB experience and are currently with Triple-A teams.
 This would be a stopgap move with the hope that right-hander Justin Dunn (shoulder strain) could return to fill that spot in a month.